tarwn/lessthandot-hugo/blogs/content/posts/2012-08-06-followup-on-orms-for-batch.md

 ## More Detail

 In the last post I included a comparison of all of the various methods used to insert data as a single graph.
 Unfortunately that graph was hard to read, as the basic Entity Framework methods were operating about an order of magnitude slower than everything else.
-I still thought the data was interesting, though, so I have created a graph with those values truncated as I did in the original post&#8217;s followup.
+I still thought the data was interesting, though, so I have created a graph with those values truncated as I did in the original post's followup.
 The one critical difference is that I am plotting the 10,000 record inserts instead of 100,000 like last time.
 That just took too long to run 🙂

 <div style="text-align: center; color: #666666; font-size: 90%">
   <img src="http://tiernok.com/LTDBlog/ORM/GraphB-2.png" alt="10,000 row inserts, All categories and variants" /><br /> 10,000 row inserts, All categories and variants